armishra/cse190d-project1-tests/README.md

 # CSE 190D Project 1 Test Suite

-## Note: I am not responsible for your project failing to compile or anything
-because of this test suite.
+## Warning: I am not responsible for your project failing to compile or anything because of this test suite.
 Use this test suite at your own discretion.

 ## Installation